 B&P and Seed Grant Award

 The purpose of the Business & Proposal (B&P) and Seed Grant funds are to develop proposals or pilot research ultimately leading to external funding (private, industry, government).
 Funds available each year will target $25,000.
 Typical amounts will range from $1,000 to $5,000, with a cap of $12,500 per call.
-There will be two application rounds each year in the spring and fall.
+There will be an averager of two application rounds each year in the spring and fall.
 Awards are anticipated to be made within 30 days of the proposal deadline.
 Budget items appropriate for B&P requests include research faculty salary, faculty summer salary, and research staff salary directly related to proposal development.
 Budget items appropriate for Seed Grants include research faculty salary, faculty summer salary, student salary, research services (boat expenses, equipment rental, etc.) and expendable supplies.